mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 I recently built a large language model (LLM) application that I like to call ["The Big Lebowski Fact Checker."](https://yeahwellthatsjustlikeyouropinionman.com/) Although the code isn't public yet, I'll include snippets here to help you understand how it works.
 Keep in mind that using LLMs isn't fast, and scaling is slow on Google App Engine, so please be patient when checking it out.

-Motivation
+## Motivation

 I love creating software with character, as I believe it adds an extra dimension to the application.
-In this case, I chose "The Big Lebowski" as my inspiration.
+In this case, I chose "The Big Lebowski".
 A scene in the movie features The Dude saying, ["Yeah?
 Well, you know, that's just like, uh, your opinion, man."](https://www.youtube.com/watch?v=j95kNwZw8YY) This inspired me to search for the domain `yeahwellthatsjustlikeyouropinionman.com`, which, unsurprisingly, was available!

 My motivation for building this app goes beyond the cool domain name and is threefold.
 First, there's a lot of press about how bad LLM hallucination is, with LLMs often portrayed as very confident 8-year-olds mansplaining to anyone who dares listen.
-While I've seen this firsthand, I don't think it's essential.
-Including "facts" in the prompt and limiting the LLM to use data in the prompt to answer questions does a decent job of eliminating make-believe.
+While I've seen this firsthand, I don't think every LLM application is going to do it.
+Including "facts" in the prompt and instructing the LLM to only use the data in the prompt to answer questions does a decent job of eliminating make-believe.
 Of course, it can still be wrong sometimes, but that's usually due to the prompt and data input.

 Secondly, this app includes essential components that are important for other apps I might want to build in the future.
 For example, it can summarize a web page, determine if a statement is supported by a text, and figure out the right web searches to answer a question.
 I can use these parts for other projects.

 Lastly, I considered where LLMs are headed.
 Around five years ago, large newsrooms employed sports journalists to write previews for sporting events.
 Now, a small handful of companies use statistics to produce previews for major news outlets.
 Fact-checking is currently a manual process performed in newsrooms by researchers who are thorough and follow a process.
 I can envision a future where they have a better suite of tools that allows them to be editors and proofreaders rather than search, summarize, and compare grunts.
+Maybe someone will discover this application and find it useful .

 ## User Experience